ianwremmel/dotfiles/README.md

   means bash 5.
 While you may choose any shell you wish as your default, the majority of the script files are loading by sourcing them into the current process.
 Moreover shellcheck supports bash, but not zsh.
+- All framework files should support being source multiple times.

 ## Contributing